Netflix January 2020 new releases – new movies, TV shows and originals

 Friday 10th January

-AJ and the Queen New road comedy series starring RuPaul as a drag queen who travels across the US with a 10-year-old stowaway
+AJ and the Queen New road comedy series starring RuPaul as a drag queen who travels across the US with a ten-year-old stowaway

 Harvey Girls Forever! season 4 The animated series returns for a fourth run